agrifooddatacanada/OCA_package_standard/README.md

 Technical implementation of the OCA package is outside of the scope of the OCA Package governance body.
 Communities are expected to develop their own implementations.

 # OCA Package Design Requirements
-1. Required and Community overlays MUST follow OCA Package Overlay Documentation Requirements when they are included in an oca_package.
+1. Required and Community overlays MUST follow OCA Package Syntax Requirements
-2. Documentation for Required and Community overlays MUST be published publically.
+2. Documentation for Required and Community overlays MUST be published publically and follow the OCA Package Overlay Documentation Requirements.
 4. SAID calculations of the oca_package contents (excluding oca_bundle) follow requirements documented in [CESR Specification](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html).
 This non-normative post [documents the process and design choices of the calculations of SAIDs](https://kentbull.com/2024/09/22/keri-series-understanding-self-addressing-identifiers-said/) and includes links to libraries implementing the SAID calculation which can be used by overlay developers.
 The author Kent Bull is officially contributing documentation to the ongoing work of the [latest CESR specification](https://trustoverip.github.io/tswg-cesr-specification/).
 5. Lexicographical sorting follows the requirements documented in section [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)